 We welcome contributions of any size and contributors of any skill level.
 As an open-source project, we believe in giving back to our contributors.
 We are happy to help with guidance on PRs, technical writing, and turning any feature idea into a reality.

 Want to get even more involved?
 See our Governance doc for detailed descriptions of different roles, maintainer nomination processes, code review processes, and Code of Conduct enforcement.

 Ways to ContributeSection titled Ways to Contribute

-You can also make a huge contribution by getting involved by leaving review comments on PRs, adding ideas in existing GitHub Issues and Discussions, and participating in our “Pinned” issue maintenance tasks!
+In addition to contributing your own code or content, you can also make a huge contribution by getting involved by leaving review comments on PRs, adding ideas in existing GitHub Issues and Discussions, and participating in our “Pinned” issue maintenance tasks!

 Our contributorsSection titled Our contributors

 These docs are brought to you by all these helpful people.
 Join us on GitHub!Learn